-Covered services include services from a licensed ambulance company in an emergency only.
-You may have to pay for an ambulance for non-emergency services.
+Covered services include services from a licensed ambulance company in an emergency only or with prior authorization.

 Audiology services

 Hearing aids and hearing tests for children are provided through the Program for Amplification for Children of Texas (PACT).
 You can call PACT toll-free at 1-800-252-8033.